-During the time of the Borgias, however, the Italian Wars began in which the Swiss mercenaries were a fixture in the front lines among the warring factions, sometimes for France and sometimes for the Holy See or the Holy Roman Empire, often leading the various forces and formations.
+During the Borgias, however, the Italian Wars began in which the Swiss mercenaries were a fixture in the front lines among the warring factions, sometimes for France and sometimes for the Holy See or the Holy Roman Empire, often leading the various forces and formations.

-In September 1505, the first contingent of 150 soldiers started their march towards Rome, under the command of Kaspar von Silenen, and entered the city on January 22, 1506, today given as the official date of the Guard’s foundation.
+In September 1505, 150 soldiers started their march towards Rome under Kaspar von Silenen.
+They entered the city on January 22, 1506, today given as the official date of the Guard’s foundation.
 “The Swiss see the sad situation of the Church of God, Mother of Christianity, and realize how grave and dangerous it is that any tyrant, avid for wealth, can assault with impunity, the common Mother of Christianity,” declared Huldrych Zwingli, a Swiss Catholic who later became a Protestant reformer.
-Pope Julius II later granted them the title “Defenders of the Church’s freedom”.
+Pope Julius II later granted them the title “Defenders of the Church’s freedom.”

 Selection and training

-The term of the contract (service) is between 2 and 25 years.
+The contract term (service) is between 2 and 25 years.

 Weaponry and Gear

-The Swiss Guard in their function as close protection officers is equipped with the SIG Sauer P220 pistol and the SIG SG 550 rifle.
+In their function as close protection officers, the Swiss Guard is equipped with the SIG Sauer P220 pistol and the SIG SG 550 rifle.
 Both weapons are in use by the Swiss Army.
 As recruits to the Swiss Guard must have passed basic military training in Switzerland, they are already familiar with these weapons when they begin their service.
 The pepper spray used by the Swiss Army (RSG-2000) is also in use.
 The plainclothes close protection officers are reportedly issued a Glock 19 pistol and Heckler & Koch MP7 submachine gun.